 To close the Phone app, double-click the Home button to activate the app switcher.
-If you have an iPhone X, open the app switcher by swiping up from the bottom of the screen and pausing in the center until the list of the apps currently open on your iPhone appear.
+If you have an iPhone with Face ID, open the app switcher by swiping up from the bottom of the screen and pausing in the center until the list of the apps currently open on your iPhone appear.

 To close out of the Phone app, swipe it up and off the screen.
 You’ll know the Phone app is closed when it no longer appears in the app switcher.

 It’s possible that speakerphone is not working on your iPhone because its software is out of date.
 For example, many iPhone users had trouble with speakerphone shortly after updating to iOS 11.
 They’d tap the speaker button during a phone call, but nothing would happen!
 Fortunately, this bug was fixed when Apple released iOS 11.0.1.

 To check for an update, open Settings and tap General -> Software Update.
 Tap Download and Install if an iOS update is available.

 Note: The available software update on your iPhone may look slightly different than the screenshot below.

 Reset Network Settings

 Reseting the network settings on your iPhone will erase all of the Wi-Fi, VPN, APN, and Cellular settings on your iPhone and restore them to factory defaults.
 Sometimes, reseting the network settings can fix issues with the Phone app, especially if a software file is malfunctioning or has become corrupted.